cdent/cjdr/index.md

 * Achieved order of magnitude performance improvements through a combination of code re-architecture and detailed profiling.
 * Enhanced Atom and RSS syndication capabilities.
-* Built SOAP API allowing interoperation with Sharepoint installations.
+* Implemented SOAP API for Sharepoint-specific interoperability.
 * Led the team that built an HTTP API allowing interoperation with everything else.
 * Developed low bandwidth version ("miki") for effective use on mobile and